Digital imaging technician

-Related Positions
+Related positions

-Alongside the DIT, the Digital Loader position has also been created.
-Digital loaders may be independent or work under a DIT.
+Alongside the digital imaging technician, the digital loader position has also been created.
+Digital loaders may be independent or work under a digital imaging technician.
 A data wrangler is another common term for the role of digital loader.
 A digital loader supports the camera department by managing, transferring and securing all the digital data acquired on-set via any digital cinematography cameras, interacting with the 2nd AC.
 Depending on the scale of the project, the DIT can also wrangle data, but never the opposite.
 In tradition with the classic role of film loader, the 2nd AC may alternatively take on the responsibility of digital loading as an additional duty.

 A digital loader may also be called a loader, DMT (Data Management Technician), data wrangler or film loader.
 Loaders usually, however, have responsibilities in addition to data wrangling, like maintaining the camera truck and completing paperwork for the camera crew.
 Traditional film loaders also continue to be employed on film productions where the skills of a DIT aren't applicable.

 Prior to the DIT position and its focus on on-set image work, several other positions, including video controllers, video shaders and video engineers performed similar functions of exposure and color control on a live video feed.
 While video positions still exist (especially in live broadcast and studio television), the DIT position has become commonplace in cinema, commercials and digital television.